JoSchae/nestjs-server/setup/setup-instructions.md

 }
 ```

-This now has all the funcionality we need.
+This now has all the functionality we need.
 It of course also needs some mockData:

 ```typescript
 const mockUserData = [